Support that fits your needs

 I can provide guidance on how to practically deal with any potential safeguarding issues such as domestic abuse, mental health issues and issues with alcohol or substance abuse.

-• Providing practical advice and tips on how to manage the short term and long-term arrangements after separation if there are issues over the care of any family pets.
+Providing practical advice and tips on how to manage the short term and long-term arrangements after separation if there are issues over the care of any family pets.

 This includes coercive and controlling behaviour, narcissism, financial abuse, physical abuse and emotional/psychological abuse.

-• If you would like to attempt Mediation in order to reach an overall agreement in relation to your financial and/or children matters, I can guide you through this process.
+If you would like to attempt Mediation in order to reach an overall agreement in relation to your financial and/or children matters, I can guide you through this process.

 I can provide moral support, help you with completing paperwork prior to your sessions, take notes during the sessions for you and give you general advice and views should you need it.
 You should have the opportunity to take a short break during the mediation session should you become overwhelmed and need guidance and support.

-• Whether you need to start court proceedings in relation to children, finances or domestic abuse or you have had proceedings issued against you by your ex-partner or spouse, I can act as a “McKenzie Friend’.
+Whether you need to start court proceedings in relation to children, finances or domestic abuse or you have had proceedings issued against you by your ex-partner or spouse, I can help you at each stage of the proceedings.

 This means I can assist you and attend court with you, if you are representing yourself without a solicitor or barrister.
 I can provide moral support, help you with completing paperwork and organising/managing your case, take notes during the hearing for you and give you general advice and practical tips during the proceedings.